gorilla-devs/ferium/README.md

 You can create a profile by running `ferium profile create` and configuring the following settings:

 - Output directory
   - This defaults to `.minecraft/mods` where `.minecraft` is the default Minecraft resources directory.
-You don't need to worry about this if you play with Mojang's launcher (unless you explicitly change the resources directory)
+You don't need to worry about this if you play with Mojang's launcher (unless you changed the resources directory)
 - Name of the profile
-- The Minecraft version
+- Minecraft version
-- The mod loader
+- Mod loader

+Ferium will automatically switch to the newly created profile.

 #### Configure